shunak/wasm-ffmpeg/README.md

 # TL;DR
-by using ffmpeg.wasm, you can transcode your movie file to .mp4 without uplodading server, on your web browser.
+by using ffmpeg.wasm, you can transcode your movie file to .mp4 without uploading it to server, on your web browser.

 ## How to use